hseligson1/kustomize-gitops-example/README.md

 ## Deploy with Kustomize and ArgoCD

 Now, that you've deployed your app with Kustomize, let's review how to do the same with ArgoCD.
+We'll explain how to deploy with both the ArgoCD UI and the argocd CLI.

+### Deploy with ArgoCD UI

 Assuming you've installed and configured ArgoCD already, now you can log into ArgoCD and access the UI.

-### Deploy with ArgoCD UI

-Navigate to the +NEW APP on the left-hand side of the UI.
+Next, navigate to the +NEW APP on the left-hand side of the UI.
 Then add the following below to create the application.

 #### General Section: